 Prepare to have your mind blown!
 I let nature control the CWB’s for me!

-- For some brassicas which form a head (such as broccoli and cauliflower), once the head forms you can bag this with a mesh bag – just like you see done for fruit on fruit trees.
+For some brassicas which form a head (such as broccoli and cauliflower), once the head forms you can bag this with a mesh bag – just like you see done for fruit on fruit trees.
 Keep any caterpillars off the head of broccoli while leaving the rest of the plant to host any caterpillars.
 Most people don’t eat the leaves anyway!
-Make sure the bag has a good seal where it attaches around the stem.
+Make sure the bag has a good seal where it attaches around the stem and a fine mesh.

 After 34 days I saw the first signs that the cavalry had arrived!
 As expected, the green caterpillars of the CWB left my sacrificial broccoli positively skeletal!
 Almost nothing was left but the veins of the leaves.